-During this virtual book tour, Bill will be awarding 1 lucky commenter a $50 Amazon gift card.
-To be entered for a chance to win, use the form below.
-To increase your chances of winning, feel free to visit his other tour stops and enter there, too!
+As part of his tour, Jonathan will be giving away a $10 Amazon gift card to one randomly chosen commenter.
+To be entered for a chance to win, leave a comment below.
+To increase your chances of winning, feel free to visit his other tour stops and leave comments there, too.

 What inspired you to write this book?